30.000 ways to reach 55% decarbonization of the European electricity sector: Discusion

+EU ETS is not equitable on its own.
+EU ETS is currently governing emission prices in all EU countries \cite{eu_ets}.
+The price of emission permits is the same across Europe, despite differences in GDP, income, and purchasing power.
+Countries with low incomes tend to have inefficient and dirty power sectors, further reinforcing the inequities, as the costs to shoulder decarbonization tend to be relatively larger for them.
+To ensure equity under EU ETS financial support must be provided to nations where CO$_2$ abatement costs are highest.
+The commission proposes to create an ETS2 for transport and households, hence it is relevant to explore effort-sharing principles and their implications.
+Especially so as the Just Transition Fund \cite{just_transition_mechanism} is relatively loosely described.

-A fully efficient outcome is hard to obtain, as it requires close coordination and full information.
+A fully economically efficient outcome is hard to obtain, as it requires close coordination and full information.
 Although in theory, EU ETS should ensure an efficient outcome, in practice information asymmetries are distorting the clearing of markets.
 Moreover, there are sunk costs causing dirty power producers to continue operating, due to the differences between marginal and average costs of production.

-EU ETS is not equitable.
-The price of emission permits is the same across Europe, despite differences in GDP, income, and purchasing power.
-Countries with low incomes tend to have inefficient and dirty power sectors, further reinforcing the inequities, as the costs to shoulder with decarbonization tend to be relatively larger to them.
-The commission proposes to create an ETS2 for transport and households, hence relevant to explore alternative allocation principles and their implications.
-Especially so as the Just Transition Fund is relatively loosely described.

-The comprehensive modeling shows that although a wide range of outcomes is possible, most configurations will, despite differences in allocation principles, result in rather high electricity prices in all the ‘new’ member states in CEE, while the 'old' benefit from lower prices, especially so the Nordic countries, UK, and Spain.
+The results obtained in this work show how small deviations from the cost-optimal effort sharing configuration will lead to increases in total system cost.

 The differences in abatement costs per unit of carbon can be misleading as to the distributional consequences, as the abatement effort will be less demanding in countries that are already partly decarbonized such as France.
 Still, not only can unit costs be expected to be relatively high in Balkan countries, but these countries are also facing a greater transformation overall, involving high absolute costs.

-An overlap can be observed between the group of countries experiencing high abatement costs and the countries experiencing high electricity prices (Slovakia, Greece, Poland, Macedonia, Bulgaria, Romania).
-Countries included in both groups include several Eastern European and Balkan countries.
-As these countries also have a tendency to have high income inequality, increasing electricity prices may significantly grow energy poverty.
+Thus, it is important to consider the volume of emissions that must be abated along with the marginal abatement cost.